Fail it to nail it!

 I’m keen to hear of other examples of how organisations demonstrate Psychological Safety and ways to support ‘failing it to nail it’.

-This topic is covered in more detail in one of the 18 Learning Bumps from the Change Pick n Mix agile learning program.
+This topic is covered in more detail in the Agile Module in our Certificate of Agile Change Leadership from the Agile Change Leadership Institute.
 Click here to find out more about this future-forward learning approach I’ve developed with Dr Jen Frahm.

 And lots more about the agile mindset and new ways of working in my book ‘Hacking for Agile Change’ and workshops run onsite at your organisation.